Cheng Hui (field hockey)

-Cheng Hui (程晖 (程暉, Chéng Huī); born December 23, 1972, in Zigong, Sichuan) is a female Chinese field hockey player who competed in the 2000, 2004, and 2008 Summer Olympics.
+Cheng Hui (程晖 (程暉, Chéng Huī); born December 23, 1972, in Zigong, Sichuan) is a female Chinese former field hockey player who competed in the 2000, 2004, and 2008 Summer Olympics.

 In 2000, she was part of the Chinese team which finished fifth in the women's competition.
 She played all seven matches and scored one goal.

 In 2004, she finished fourth with the Chinese team in the women's competition.
-She played all six matches.
+She again played all six matches.

-Four years later in 2008, she was part of the Chinese team which won the silver medal.
+Four years later in 2008, she was part of the Chinese team which won the silver medal, losing to the Netherlands in the final.